-Discover a medieval cathedral city that’s rich with history
+Discover retirement living in a medieval cathedral city

-Plus, throughout the year, Salisbury hosts a great range of festivals where the whole community comes together.
+Salisbury is a very social city and hosts a range of festivals where everyone comes together.
 The most popular include Salisbury International Arts Festival, Stonehenge Summer Solstice and the Cursus Cider & Music Festival.

-If you’re a lover of the great outdoors, then Salisbury is the ideal destination for your retirement.
-To the west is Cranborne Chase Area of Outstanding Natural Beauty, while to the south, the New Forest National Park stretches all the way to the south coast.
+Salisbury is ideal for retirement living if you love the great outdoors.
+To the west is Cranborne Chase Area of Outstanding Natural Beauty, while to the south, the New Forest National Park stretches all the way to the coast.

 For golf lovers, Salisbury and South Wiltshire Golf Course is under six miles away.
-If you’re looking to start a new hobby, the club professionals here even host ‘get into golf’ sessions, so you’ll be a pro in no time.
+If you’re looking to start a new hobby, try their popular and friendly Golf Taster Sessions.